PAFF 103017 Lotuspod 1024×585

 Trypophobia: Why Are Some People Scared of Small Holes?

 Have you ever seen a sponge, honeycomb, or lotus seed pod and felt uncomfortable or even sick?
 You’re not alone.
-This reaction is often linked to something called trypophobia—a term used for the fear of holes, especially clustered or small holes.
+This reaction is often linked to something called trypophobia—a term used for the fear of holes or phobia of holes.
+Especially clustered or small ones like lotus pods, honeycomb, or sponges.

 Although it’s not officially listed in diagnostic manuals, many people report strong physical and emotional reactions.
 And while some might just feel uneasy, others may experience real anxiety.